Liquid dosage forms: Definition, Advantages, Disadvantages

 - It needs a lot of special storage conditions.

-- Affected by microorganisms: Due to the presence of sweetening and flavoring agents.
+- Affected by microorganisms: Due to the presence of sweetening and flavouring agents.

 - Less stable than other doses.